TylerPac/AlanasProject/README.md

 # AlanasProject
 Tyler Pac
-Current Cource = CEN-3024C
+Current Course = CEN-3024C
 CRN = 14320

 AlanasProject is a Java-based application developed as part of a homework assignment.
 The objective was to create a program using a Graphical User Interface (GUI) that incorporates various concepts learned in class (COP 2805C Advanced Java).

-This project was inspired by a real-life scenario where my girlfriend and I were planning a date night but couldn't decide where to go.
+This project was inspired by a real-life scenario where my girlfriend Alana and I were planning a date night but couldn't decide where to go.
 I created this program to help us choose a restaurant.

 ![AlanasProjectGUI](AlanasProjectGUI.png)